Apollo-Level2-Web-Dev/batch-03-assignment-05/#3 Car Rental Reservation System.md

 #### **9\.
 Booking Page**

 *   **Search Form:**
-    *   Fields for car type, features, and other relevant criteria.
+    *  🚩 Fields for car type, features, and other relevant criteria.🚩
+    *  🚩 Optional: Fields for selecting location, pick-up and drop-off dates, car type, and other relevant criteria.🚩
 *   **Search Results:**
     *   Display a list of available cars based on the search criteria, with each car showing a brief description, image, pricing, and a "Book Now" button.
 *   **Car Details:**